jenniferjara/files-info/readme.md

 Some helpers for some tools :D
 ---

-This is just a list of commands.
+This is just a list of commands or concept about Object-oriented programming.

-if you wanna help me, please clone this repo and send me your pull request. :D
+:D